uyennguyen37/MetaWeather/README.md

 - `WeatherCard`is a component for a single day's weather forecast information.
 - `WeatherList` is a component for 6 days' weather forecasts

-I also use the following components from antd:
+Alse using the following components from antd:
 - `Title` for loading status, city & country.
 - `AutoComplete` and `Spin` for search.
 - `Row` and `Column` for weather list.